Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A Residential Lot as well as On-Street Permit parking is for Residents only.

-Municipal Lot Permits can be renewed monthly between the 16th and 26th of the month.
+Municipal Lot Permits can be renewed monthly during the last week of the month.

 We are located on the first floor of City Hall.
 62 Civic Center Plaza, Poughkeepsie, NY 12601.